-Fully embracing the locavore movement, Brassica is a stylish, fast casual restaurant in bustling Short North featuring healthy pita sandwiches served in metal ring molds.
+Fully embracing the locavore movement, Brassica is a stylish, fast casual restaurant in the bustling Short North featuring healthy pita sandwiches served in metal ring molds.
 Colorful vegetables like green kale and purple beets star on this menu along with a wide variety of meat fillings.
 Once you pick your toppings and order a craft beer, you’re all set.

 Columbus offers a variety of dinner options from outdoor cafés to more formal restaurants.
 Be sure to make reservations – the popular Columbus OH restaurants fill up during the weekends.

 The Guild House

 Local restaurateur Cameron Mitchell’s hip and trendy Guild House serves farm-to-table cuisine in the equally trendy Joseph Hotel.
 The Short North restaurant has a cool vibe that begins with its shabby chic decor (think funky green chandeliers and mismatched china) and ends with its upscale clientele.

 The Guild House is located at 624 N High St, Columbus, OH 43215, United States.